jamesb2505/comp90049-ass2/README.md

-# Assignment 2 - Romance or Thriller, Reasearch Project
+# Assignment 2 - Romance or Thriller, Research Project
 #### Introduction to Machine Learning
 #### University of Melbourne, 2020